 Making time to read your bible—it is hard to do—and how do you do it when life is just so busy?
 Can you actually set aside time to read the Bible and actually understand what you’re reading?

 I’d like to say that I slipped easily into the habit of reading scripture daily, but it wasn’t that way at all.
 It was still hard.
 I just kept taking one step at a time—if I could do it once, I could do it again.
 Finally, I was able to get into a rhythm.
-I think it was like two years.
-I know that’s not what you wanted to read, but it was during those two years, I began to recognize more and more that when I was in God’s Word daily–I was better.
+It was like two years.
+That’s not what you wanted to read, but during those two years the more and more that I was in God’s Word daily–I was better.
 I was stronger with each step.

-I began to understand that the Psalms were a gift to me—words when I didn’t have them myself.
+I understood that the Psalms were a gift to me—words when I didn’t have them myself.

 Finding Light in The Psalms and Proverbs